rohanpatelg/assignment/README.md

 # Assignment

-It is a TypeScript CRUD application built with TypeORM, PostgreSQL, and Express.
+It is a TypeScript based CRUD application built with TypeORM, PostgreSQL, and Express.
 It follows the Controller-Service-Repository pattern to handle the application logic and data persistence.
 Jest is used for unit testing.
 ## Assumptions
 1. This is a simple CRUD operation app.
 2. You can perform any CRUD operations after registering yourself by hitting the endpoint `/register`.
 More details on **Usage->How to verify endpoints**.
 3. With limited information I made this app with basic possible functionalities.
+4. For handling dependency injection I used `tsyringe`
+5. All crud operations require require your authentication so please register via any random data(name,email,password).
 ## Prerequisites

 Before running this application, ensure that you have the following dependencies installed: